 In terms of recovery, the demands of a rugby match vary depending on the type of game that was played.
 If some players had a particularly challenging game, we may need to look at strategies to boost their recovery.
 Additionally, we naturally have some athletes who recovery slower than others.
 Therefore, we use Healthspan Elite Levagen+ Sport to help these players along the recovery process.

 Do your nutrition strategies change dependent on a player’s position?

 In Rugby Union, players body shapes and sizes can vary a huge amount.
 If we compare a tighthead prop to a second row to a scrum half, there are big differences and unsurprisingly the way they need to fuel themselves will differ also.
-Within the same position there can be big disparities too.
-Looking at our wingers, Darcy Graham and Sean Maitland have ~20kg between them.
+Within the same position there can be big disparities, too.
+Looking at our wingers, Darcy Graham and Sean Maitland have approximately 20kg between them.

-Do you have any players who are following plant-based diets and how does this effect their nutrition plans?
+Do you have any players who are following plant-based diets and how does this affect their nutrition plans?

 If following a strict plant-based diet where foods like meat, fish and dairy are removed, supplementation can be very useful.
 High quality omega-3 intake is reduced in a plant-based diet and therefore I suggest using Healthspan Elite Veg-Omega 3 product.
 As Healthspan's product is algae-derived, it is high in DHA and EPA which a lot of 'vegan' omega-3 products are not.